 This city is expensive—so we’ve concocted cheap date ideas that won’t make you look like a stingy loser when you ask your bae to Netflix and chill.
-Good for Valentine’s Day ideas or any day of the year, these cheap date ideas will keep you looking fly without burning a hole in your wallet.
-Romantic bars with lust-worthy drink specials, budget-friendly movie theaters and cheap eats—no matter what your main squeeze is into, we have your low-cost, high-reward playbook right here.
+Good for Valentine’s Day ideas or any day of the year, these foolproof and romantic things to do will keep you looking fly without burning a hole in your wallet.
+From romantic bars with lust-worthy drink specials to budget-friendly movie theaters and cheap eats you can grab before talking a romantic stroll in one of the best NYC parks we have your low-cost, high-reward playbook right here.

 The best cheap date ideas in NYC

 If you and your love enjoy a nice creep-fest, we recommend a visit to the Morbid Anatomy Museum for a lesson on how we treat, and sometimes worship, death.
 Admission is just $8 and with numerous taxidermy workshops and more recently, a lecture on the trendiest burial processes, Morbid is sure to bring couples with a weird streak even closer together.
 Once you've both had your fill of strange, meet your yum quota with some Ample Hills Creamery ice-cream, just a short walk from the museum.
 With sugary goodness from $2.50–$7.75, you'll totally satisfy your "sweetie."